Battle of Verona (1805): Action

 Directly east of Verona was the suburb of Veronetta, which the Austrians had heavily fortified.
 In addition, the bridges between Verona and Veronetta were well-covered by Austrian artillery.
 Therefore, Masséna turned his eyes to the west side of Verona, to the suburb of San Giorgio, which was accessible by a stone bridge known as the Castelvecchio Bridge (Ponte di Castelvecchio).
 Vukassovich was responsible for defending the area.
 The Austrian division commander had a wall built across the center of the bridge and fortified San Giorgio.
 However, Vukassovich only allocated two battalions to its defense.
 He deployed six battalions in the hills northeast of Verona, while the remainder of his division lay farther north, maintaining contact with Hiller's corps.

 Masséna decided to personally command the bridge assault.
-Stripping the 24 voltiguer (light infantry) companies from the battalions in Gardanne and General of Division Guillaume Philibert Duhesme's divisions, the French army commander formed them into a storming column.
-The voltiguers were supported by a sapper battalion and a light artillery company, and backed by Gardanne's division.
+Stripping the 24 voltigeur (light infantry) companies from the battalions in Gardanne and General of Division Guillaume Philibert Duhesme's divisions, the French army commander formed them into a storming column.
+The voltigeurs were supported by a sapper battalion and a light artillery company, and backed by Gardanne's division.

 In the early hours of 18 October, Masséna led his storming column silently onto the Castelvecchio Bridge.
 The sappers set charges which destroyed the wall, and the French column surged forward.
-After quickly overrunning the Austrian outposts, the voltiguers attacked San Giorgio.
+After quickly overrunning the Austrian outposts, the voltigeurs attacked San Giorgio.
 General of Brigade Louis Fursy Henri Compère advanced to support the attack, while Vukassovich reinforced the defenders with two battalions.
 Sometime after 10:00 am San Giorgio fell to the French.
 Soon afterward, Vukassovich had the Archduke Ferdinand Hussar Regiment # 3 and General-Major Hannibal Sommariva's Grenz infantry on hand.
 The Austrian division commander hurled his hussars at Compère's brigade.
 The French formed square, and with the help of artillery firing across the river, drove off the Austrian cavalry.